oliveirawand/marsrover_ruby/READmyREADME.md

 #Curiosities about some lines in the code

 Inside the isAValidFileInput? method I use an unorthodox way to check if a string value contains a valid number.
 I decided to use it because when the value is setted it's read as a string, but I need it to be a number, so, if a call a method like is_a? for exemple, it won't pass through my test and, furthermore, if I try to convert the number and the variable contais an invalid value, it will crush.
 So i had to option: use a RegEx or did the way I did.
 The RegEx doesn't have a good performance and it's a little ugly to read, so i decided to do it my way.
 You can check the code on the line 190 of the method.

+#Running the Application

+First you need to put a file text inside the io directory.
+The file must follow the format described on the marsrover problem.

+After executeing the marsrover.rb file, the application will ask the name of the file that you wanto it to be processed.
+The file MUST be a .txt file and be inside the "io" directory.
+If the file is a valid one, just watch the magic happen.
+When finished, a file named by your input file plus "OUTPUT.txt" will be written inside "io" directory.